technosophos/gpm-local/README.md

 subpackages) that also has external dependencies.

 The GPM and GVP tools provide a way to handle package-local `$GOPATH`.
+Already, they provide excellent support for external packages.

-This plugin makes it possible for `go` tools to find the present package by fully qualified package name.
+This plugin makes it possible for `go` tools to find subpackages in the present package by fully qualified package name.

 For example, assume you have a package named `github.com/technosophos/foo`.
 Say you have this package checked out in a local directory named `foo/`.
 With GPM/GVP, your `$GOPATH` will point to `foo/.godeps`.

-Now say you have a subpackage in `foo` called `github.com/technosophos/foo/bar`.
+Now say you have a subpackage in `foo/` called `github.com/technosophos/foo/bar`.
 In order to correctly import this package, you will need the full package name to show up in your `$GOPATH`.
 That's where `gpm-local` comes in: